JAWS HTML Support

 • When a link has different visible text, title text, aria-label text, and content referenced via the aria-describedby attribute, JAWS only announces the content of the aria-label attribute and the content referenced using the aria-describedby attribute; the visible text is not announced, nor is the content within the title attribute

-• When a link has the same visible text, title text, and aria-label text, JAWS only announces the visible link text
+• When a link has the same visible text, title text, and aria-label text, JAWS only announces the aria-label text

 Link types: